kbathina/Untappd/README.md

  ```
 2. The `graphs/` directory should contain all of images.

+# Updating Data and Visualizations
+## Run these scripts every time you want to update your information.
+Make sure to do it often if you don't want to get hit by the rate limit.
+1. Run the python file `Untappd_Data.py`.
+2. Run the python file `Untappd_Analytics.py`.

 # If you have any new ideas for graphs/analysis, leave a request in the Issues tab and I'll get to it.